Age-of-information minimization via opportunistic sampling by an energy harvesting source: Introduction

-However, timely delivery of the status updates is often limited by energy and bandwidth constraints in the network.
+However, the timely delivery of status updates is often limited by energy and bandwidth constraints in the network.
 Recent efforts towards designing EH source nodes ({\em e.g.}, source nodes equipped with solar panels) have opened a new research paradigm for IoT network operations.
-The energy generation process in such nodes are very uncertain and typically modeled as a stochastic process.
-The harvested energy is stored in an energy buffer as energy packets, and used for sensing and communication as and when needed.
+The energy generation process in such nodes is very uncertain and typically modeled as a stochastic process.
+The harvested energy is stored in an energy buffer as energy packets and used for sensing and communication as and when needed.
 This EH capability significantly improves network lifetime and eliminates the need for frequent manual battery replacement, but poses a new challenge towards network operations due to uncertainty in the available energy at the source nodes at any given time.

-Motivated by the above challenges, we consider the problem of minimizing the time-averaged expected AoI in a remote sensing setting, where a single EH source probes the channel state, samples one or multiple processes and sends the observation packets to the sink node over a fading channel.
-Energy generation process is modeled as a discrete-time i.i.d. process, and a finite energy buffer is considered.
-Two variants of the problem are considered: (i) single process with CSIT, (ii) multiple processes with CSIT.
+Motivated by the above challenges, we consider the problem of minimizing the time-averaged expected AoI in a remote sensing setting, where a single EH source probes the channel state, samples one or multiple processes, and sends the observation packets to the sink node over a fading channel.
+The energy generation process is modeled as a discrete-time i.i.d. process, and a finite energy buffer is considered.
+Two variants of the problem are considered: (i) single process with channel state information at the transmitter (CSIT), and (ii) multiple processes with CSIT.
 Channel state probing and process sampling for time-averaged expected AoI minimization is formulated as an MDP, and the threshold nature of the optimal policy is established analytically for each case.
 Next, we propose reinforcement learning (RL) algorithms to find the optimal policy when the channel statistics and energy harvesting characteristics are unknown.
-We also extend these works to the setting where the system has Markovian channel and Markovian energy harvesting process.
+We also extend these works to the setting where the system has a Markovian channel and Markovian energy harvesting process.
+In addition, we consider AoI minimization without channel probing, and compare its performance numerically with our algorithms that involve channel probing.
+Interestingly, channel probing yields smaller AoI if the energy required in probing is significantly smaller than sampling energy.
 Numerical results validate the theoretical results and intuitions.